miking-lang/miking/README.md

 con Leaf : (Int) -> Tree in
 ```

 introduces a new data type `Tree` and defines two new constructors `Node` and `Leaf`.
-Constructor `Leaf` takes just one one argument (an integer value for the leaf) and returns a tree, whereas the `Node` constructor takes a tuple with two trees as input and constructs a new tree node.
+Constructor `Leaf` takes just one argument (an integer value for the leaf) and returns a tree, whereas the `Node` constructor takes a tuple with two trees as input and constructs a new tree node.

 For instance, expression

 ```
-let tree1 = Node(Node(Leaf 4, Leaf 2), Leaf 3) in
+let tree = Node(Node(Leaf 4, Leaf 2), Leaf 3) in
 ```

-is a small tree named `tree1`.
+is a small tree named `tree`.

-Assume now that we want to count the sum of the values of al leafs in a tree.
+Assume now that we want to count the sum of the values of all leafs in a tree.
 We can then write a recursive function that performs the counting.

 ```
 let count = fix (lam count. lam tree.